Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Fix two missing seed node.md

 # NOTE: This article is depreciated for clusters running 6.4 CU3 or later.
-Recent changes to the Service Fabric Resource Provider will now automatically detect and repair missing seednodes.
-Simply make sure there are an adequate number of nodes in your primary node to meet the Reliability requirements, and after 15 minutes the seed node configuration should repair itself.
+Recent changes to the Service Fabric Resource Provider will now automatically detect and repair missing seed nodes.
+Simply make sure there are an adequate number of nodes in your primary nodetype to meet the Reliability requirements, and after 15 minutes the seed node configuration should repair itself.